Proverbs Chapter 16

 Proverbs 16:14 “The wrath of a king [is as] messengers of death: but a wise man will pacify it.”

 The king can speak death to someone he is ruling over if that person gets out of line.
 The best thing to do if you are subject to him is to please him if you can.

 This scripture points to the king’s power of “life or death,” which can be abused or used for good.

 Proverbs 16:15 “In the light of the king’s countenance [is] life; and his favor [is] as a cloud of the latter rain.”

-When the king is smiling and light hearted, you know there is not to be any executions.
+When the king is smiling and light-hearted, you know there are not to be any executions.
 Life is in the king’s smile.
 If you have pleased him, you will flourish in his kingdom, as the crops are more abundant when it rains at just the right time before harvest.

 Proverbs 16:16 “How much better [is it] to get wisdom than gold! and to get understanding rather to be chosen than silver!”